TheAyes/TheAyes/README.md

-# An uprising Game Developer
+# An uprising Web Developer
 ( Yea that's me! )
 ### Hey!

-I'm Ayes, an unreal engine game developer whose dream it is to once be a full-time game developer for a studio, either big or small.
+I'm Ayes, an web-developer whose dream it is to once be a full-time fullstack-developer for a company, either big or small.

-Currently working on a top-down game called Ambience where you're supposed to find your way through a labyrinth filled with deadly threats.
-The catch is however that you can't directly see any walls or threats.
-You've been given tools to overcome this hurdle however.
-Would you manage to make your way through all the levels?
+Currently working on an app called Calendarium which is supposed to be used as an appointment planner for groups with the sizes of 5-15 people.
+People can sign up for your appointments and un-sign if they have to, so you always know who's going to fill a place and who's not.

 Oh, I also sometimes do music but haven't really been posting it!
 8+ years of FL Studio experience here~

 Anyway!
-If you would like to support me on my journey to become a full-time game developer don't hesitate to hit me up :D
+If you would like to support me on my journey to become a full-time web developer don't hesitate to hit me up
+:D

 #### Greetings Ayes ~